 *It’s 2002.
 I am running demos of Forbidden Kingdom at Gen Con.
 Two women come up and want to play together, but I only have one seat left at my table.
 There’s plenty of room.
 I refuse to seat them both.
 They leave the game room.

 *It’s 2009.
 I’m part of Super Genius Games.
 I’m not even thinking about the art we use in our all-white, all-male game company, until someone calls us on it.

 *It’s 2014.
 I’m developing an adventure.
-After I am done, an editor brings up that a major plot point concerns her.
+After I am done, an editor brings up that a major plot point is a concern for her.
+It involves the best ways for PCs to deal with a ghost is to convince a woman who never loved it when alive or dead to give it a kiss, because it gave her a gift.
 It’s super skeevy.
-She has to explain why.
+She has to explain why it’s super-skeevy.

 She’s right.
 We change it.

 But she had to do the work of convincing me of something that should have been obvious.

 I am sure there are scores of occasions where I was part of the problem that I don’t remember.
 Hell, in most cases I may not have noticed.
 And that’s a huge part of why this is such a big problem.
 I get to live in a safe version of the game world that the women who are my mentors, employers, colleagues, friends, patrons, and employees don’t.